machingclee/machingclee.github.io/static/media/015-tiemetable-system.5ca35369.md

 Both problem can be easily solved by the methodology in DDD.

-- **For problem 1**, we handle all the state change from the domain behaviour of an aggregate root.
+- **For problem 1 (Spread of Domain Logic)**, we handle all the state change from the domain behaviour of an aggregate root.
 We do all the data modification within the same ***consistency boundary***.

   If we want to kick a member out of a project, let's fetch the project, and execute
   ```kotlin